Europe’s Future Depends on Reinventing Its Democracies

 The Paris Agreement on climate change was the most successful global alliance of local, bottom-up and mobilized societies and national, intergovernmental and multilevel institutions.

-Listening to all points of view and finding solutions through dialogue and confrontation has always been the way of doing politics.
+Listening to all points of view and finding solutions through dialog and confrontation has always been the way of doing politics.
 It used to be focused on the government, the factory and the workers.
 Now that society is more fragmented, the process needs to bring in far more voices.

 The EU is well placed to do this, precisely because it is well suited to dealing with complexity.
 But it needs to translate some of its good intentions, such as holding citizens’ consultations, into meaningful action.